 Baby sign language: myths debunked

-Baby sign language is mass-packed with an illusion and a marketing chain of reduplicated misleading beliefs on top of thousand-year-old existing ready-made ignorance.
-It's no more different than creating Baby French language, Baby German Language, Baby Spanish lanugage.
-How ridiculous, isn't it?
+Baby sign language reflects a mass set of phonocentric beliefs as well as misleads notions of the nature of language, specifically signed language.
+It's no more different than creating Baby French language, Baby German Language, Baby Spanish lanugage or Baby Speech Language.
+How ridiculous is it?
 You get the picture now?

 Parents from all over the world naturally use parentese (or "motherese") in either spoken or signed languages.
 The term 'baby sign language' arose originally and culturally appropriated out of authentic (signed) languages.